micah-cecilia/micah-cecilia.github.io/hotel.md

 ### A few Minnesota weekend activity ideas for out-of-town visitors

+- Hang out at one of the Twin Cities' many craft breweries.
+We'll be at [Bad Weather Brewing](www.badweatherbrewery.com) to welcome you and kick off the celebrations on Saturday between 4 and 6pm.

 - Visit the Great Minnesota Get-Together (aka the [State Fair](http://www.mnstatefair.org/))!
 It's the largest state fair in the country and it runs August 24-September 4 in St. Paul.